-For me, COVID 19 is definitely not as bad as some tried to make it out to be (at least so far) BUT it is still definitely something to take seriously.
+For me, COVID-19 is definitely not as bad as some tried to make it out to be (at least so far), BUT it is still definitely something to take seriously.
 In fact, it is my opinion that you should take ANY virus seriously.
 However, I want everyone to take a more balanced approach.
-For instance, when comparing it to other COVID’s, it’s not near as bad as SARS or even MERS.
-However, that doesn’t mean that you shouldn’t protect yourself because clearly, it’s a dangerous killer when compared to the common cold.
+For instance, when comparing it to other COVID’s, it’s not nearly as bad as SARS or even MERS.
+However, that doesn’t mean that you shouldn’t protect yourself because, clearly, it’s a dangerous killer when compared to the common cold.

 The Mutant Potential

-When the Spanish flu first appeared in early 1918, it had all the hallmarks of a seasonal flu.
+When the Spanish flu first appeared in early 1918, it had all the hallmarks of the seasonal flu.
 Nobody thought much about it.
 Well, look at what’s happening.
-It’s early and a lot of people are downplaying the coronavirus and calling the seasonal flu.
+It’s early, and a lot of people are downplaying the coronavirus and calling it the seasonal flu.
 Check and Check!
 Well, the second wave of Spanish flu is when it showed its ugly face.

 Well, guess what?
-Experts expect another round of COVID in the fall with a bunch of mutations along with it and they are saying it could last about two years.
+Experts expect another round of COVID in the fall with a bunch of mutations along with it, and they are saying it could last about two years.
 The reason this concerns me is that viruses also have the ability to merge with other viruses.
-Look back in 2009.
+Look back to 2009.
 Do you remember when health authorities were concerned about the H1N1 virus recombining with the seasonal flu?
 Specifically, they were worried it would mutate into a more lethal form.
-Viruses are crafty like that and I haven’t seen anything to suggest that this virus doesn’t have the same capability.
+Viruses are crafty like that, and I haven’t seen anything to suggest that this virus doesn’t have the same capability.